yuvalha96/BeSafeHackathon2025/README.md

 #### Test the Application:
    - Open `http://localhost:<client-port-number>` (usually at http://localhost:3000) and interact with the application to ensure it works as expected.
    - Click the "Show Random Duck" button to retrieve a random duck from the database and display its details on the screen.
-   - This feature helps verify that your frontend can communicate with the backend and retrieve data from the MongoDB database correctly.
+   - This feature helps verify that your frontend can communicate with the backend.
 If you see the random duck's details displayed on the page, your setup is working properly.
-   - IMPORTANT NOTE - the example MongoDB connection string attached to the server file grants you a READ ONLY permissions to the rubber duck example database - you only be able to use GET requests, and cannot modify data.

 #### Troubleshooting:
 1. Check browser console and network logs for errors.